masher92/UKCP18/Regridding/ReadMe.md

 * Once satisfied with the regridded observations, plot the observations over the UK for various stats as have done with the model data.
 Then create difference plots (difference between each EM and the observations).

-## Code work flow
-* CEH-GEAR_reformat.py: Reformats the observations data so it can be used in Iris regridding functionality and performs regridding to the same format as the 2.2km UKCP18 cube.
-Saves a netCDF copy of both the reformatted observations and regridded observations.
-* Check_reformat.py: Checks the reformatting process above works.
-Checks similarity between max/mean values between original and reformatted data and checks plotting.
-* TestingRegridding_CreateTimeSeries.py: Finds the grid cell covering a point of interest for both the original and reformatted observations data.
-Creates a csv containing a 20 year time series of data at this location.
-* TestingRegridding_plotPDFs.py: Uses the timeseries from above to plot PDFs and percentile threshold plots.

 #### PDF plotting method